Parental Responsibility Agreement (Canada)

 What to Include in Your Parental Responsibility Agreement (Canada)

-A comprehensive Canadian Parental Responsibility Agreement must contain several key elements to be effective and enforceable under federal and provincial family law.
+A thorough Canadian Parental Responsibility Agreement must contain several key elements to be effective and enforceable under federal and provincial family law.

 The identification of the parties must include the full legal names, current addresses, and contact information of both parents.
 The agreement should clearly identify the nature of the parents' relationship (married, common-law, divorced, separated, or step-parent) as this affects whether the Divorce Act or provincial legislation applies.
 If the parents were or are married, the Divorce Act governs; if the parents were never married, provincial legislation applies.